anpag/escaipe-room/DOCUMENTATION.md

 ### 1. Frontend (React + Vite)
 - **Role:** The visual interface and game client.
 - **Key Components:**
+  - `App.jsx`: The main router component.
+Handles navigation between the Game and Admin Panel.
-  - `App.jsx`: The main game loop controller.
+  - `GameContainer.jsx`: The core game loop controller.
 Handles authentication, room rendering, chat interfaces, and inventory management.
+  - `AdminPanel.jsx`: A dashboard for managing teams, resetting progress, and debugging.
   - **Video Engine:** Renders seamless video backgrounds (MP4) that transition based on game state (e.g., `background` -> `melted` -> `completed`).
-  - **Mission Control:** A persistent chat interface that acts as the narrator/guide (using a typewriter effect for immersion).
+  - **Mission Control:** A persistent chat interface that acts as the narrator/guide.
   - **Interaction Layer:** Clickable "Zones" (divs with absolute positioning) overlaid on the video/image background allow users to "click" on items like terminals, desks, or characters.

 ### 2. Backend (FastAPI + Python)